Counterexamples in Involutions of Azumaya Algebras: Coarse types and cohomology

 on $\kappa(z)^n$.
 The form $B$ is symmetric---and so $\tau_z$ is orthogonal---if and only if $f(z) = 1$, and the form $B$ is skew-symmetric---and so $\tau_z$ is symplectic---if and only if $f(z) = -1$.
 In both cases, $f(z)$ agrees with the value of the coarse type $c_\sigma$ at $z$. \end{proof}

 Using the previous results, we can give a criterion for a $\lambda$-involution to be extraordinary and for a coarse type not to be realizable.

 \begin{proposition} Let $k$ be a field of characteristic different from $2$, let $X$ be a $k$-scheme with an involution $\lambda$ that is also a $k$-morphism and let $Z$ be the ramification locus of $\lambda$.
-Suppose that $\Hoh^0(X,\sh O^\times_X)=k^\times$ and $\Pic(X)=0$. \begin{enumerate}[label=(\roman*)] \item If the coarse type of an Azumaya algebra with $\lambda$-involution $(\sh A,\sigma)$ over $X$ is not constant on $Z$, then $\sigma$ is extraordinary. \item If $\Br(X)$ has no nontrivial $2$-torsion, then for all $\lambda$-involutions of Azumaya algebras over $X$, the coarse type is constant. \end{enumerate} \end{proposition}
+Suppose that $\Hoh^0(X,\sh O^\times_X)=k^\times$ and $\Pic(X)=0$. \begin{enumerate}[label=(\roman*)] \item If the coarse type of an Azumaya algebra with $\lambda$-involution $(\sh A,\sigma)$ over $X$ is not constant on $Z$, then $\sigma$ is extraordinary. \item If the $2$-torsion subgroup of $\Br(X)$ is $0$\benw{changed}, then for all $\lambda$-involutions of Azumaya algebras over $X$, the coarse type is constant. \end{enumerate} \end{proposition}

 \begin{proof} \ref{i:prcriti} It is enough to show that if the involution is semiordinary, then $c_\sigma$ is constant.
 By Proposition~\ref{pr:allOrdinary} and the assumption $\Pic X=0$, the involution $\sigma$ is ordinary.
 By Proposition~\ref{pr:ordinaryExtends}, $c_\sigma$ is the restriction of some global section $f\in \Hoh^0(X,\sh O^\times_X)$, which is constant by our assumptions.